 Platanthera chlorantha Greater Butterfly-Orchid

 You will receive the contents of several seed pods which will contain thousands of seeds.
-This is a rare chance to obtain fresh seed collected from one rather robust plant growing wild in our farm's orchard.
+This is a rare chance to obtain fresh seed collected from our meadow.
 Seed has been responsibly harvested - as we have large populations growing here, taking a small amount will not be detrimental.
 Platanthera chlorantha is a native UK species growing in ancient woodlands and grassland.
 It produces two large, glossy, oval shaped, green leaves and beautiful, greenish-white flowers from June to July that are scented of vanilla.
 Height to 60 cm.
 Sun to part shade in damp soil.
 Seeds are slow to germinate and take 4 to 7 years to flower.

 GROWING ORCHID SEED PLEASE READ BEFORE PURCHASING